vuoz/wingman/Readme.md

 - Out of the box these switchs sound horrendous, you will need to do some mods.
 [Mikeholscher](https://github.com/mikeholscher/zmk-config-mikefive/tree/main/files/mods) has some guides .
 I am still experimenting.

+## PCB ordering guide
+- 1mm thickness is a must.
+The case is designed for 1mm thickness.
+- Choose a nice solder mask color, as this will be visible.
+White or black will look best with most case colors.
+- For safety reasons, I would recommend to go with the lead free HASL finish unfortunately, this combo gets a bit expensive, but it is necessary to have proper fit and look.